josevnz/EmpireStateBuildingRunUp/TUTORIAL.md

 This application provides details about the following:

 * Count, standard deviation, mean, min, max 45%, 50%, and 75% for age, time, and pace
-* Group and count distribution for Age,  Wave, and Gender
+* Group and count distribution for Age, and Gender

 ```shell
 esru_numbers